 How to Help Black Out your Indianapolis Windows04/02/2018Bill Burke There are a lot of reasons you may want to control the light coming from your windows in Indianapolis.
-Say you need to block ambient street light, cars constantly driving down your street, or ordinary sunlight, dampening the light coming from your windows is important for relaxing and getting quality sleep.
-Image courtesy of Room ResolutionsFor those looking to get better sleep, here are a few ways Indianapolis homeowners can best black out their windows.What Window Treatments Black Out The Best?Many Indianapolis window treatments claim to help black out your windows, and you can pretty easily divide them into three categories: the good, the bad, and the ugly.
-Here’s what you need to know.Blackout Window Treatments – The GoodThe best window treatments to darken your windows should do these things:Effectively block light from entering.Adjust easily based on your preferences.Look good.The window treatment that best fits all these criteria is Indianapolis plantation shutters.
+Whether you need to block ambient street light, cars constantly driving down your street, or ordinary sunlight, dampening the light coming from your windows is important for relaxing and getting quality sleep.
+Image courtesy of Room ResolutionsFor those looking to get better sleep, Sunburst is here to help Indianapolis homeowners black out their windows.What Window Treatments Black Out The Best?Many Indianapolis window treatments claim to help black out your windows, and you can pretty easily divide them into three categories: the good, the bad, and the ugly.
+Here’s what you need to know.Blackout Window Treatments – The GoodThe best window treatments to darken your windows should do a few things:Effectively prevent light from entering.Adjust easily based on your preferences.Look good.The window treatment that best fits all these criteria is Indianapolis plantation shutters.
 When you shut the slats, shutters create a seal on your windows, blocking almost all the light.
 Sunburst Polywood shutters even have built-in weatherstripping that fills in the gaps along your window frame, making them even more effective.
-And unlike cheaper shutters, Polywood is guaranteed to split or crack, which can cause gaps that let light in.And unlike some cheaper DIY window blackout products, shutters look beautiful in your home.
+And unlike cheaper shutters, Polywood is guaranteed to split or crack, which can cause gaps that let light in.And unlike some cheaper DIY window blackout solutions, shutters look beautiful in your home.
 Instead of looking like hardware, they’re as good looking as they are effective.A second option in the “good” category is light-blocking roller shades.
 These are made with thick and layered material to keep out most light, and extend beyond your window opening.
 There can be some slight gaps around the edges of the shade where light might peak inside.
-But for a non-shutter product, room darkening shades make a pretty good option.Blackout Window Treatments – The BadHere we have window treatments that don’t quite cut it when it comes to blocking out light.
+But for a non-shutter product, light-blocking shades make a pretty good option.Blackout Window Treatments – The BadHere we have window treatments that don’t quite cut it when it comes to blocking out light.
 Any fabric window treatment, from drapes to curtains, will allow some light in if they aren’t both extremely dense and extend past the edges of your window.
 Even heavy-duty blinds don’t fare well, because the slats on blinds don’t come together to block light.
 That means light is going to come in, even if it’s at a very slight angle.Blackout Window Treatments – The UglySearch for “Indianapolis window blackouts” on the internet and you might find some DIY sheets that you can hang up in your window frame to completely black it out.
 Most of them are customizable to your window’s dimensions, and adhere to the window frame with velcro or another adhesive.
 And for the most part, they work fairly well.But there are a few drawbacks with these products.
 First off, they’re kind of ugly.
 Many of these products give up looks for effectiveness.
-So if you get a few of these blackout sheets, be sure to do it in a place that you don’t mind looking kind of drab.Creative Commons by License Second, for being easy to install, you might want to pray that you won’t have to take them up and down much.
+So if you get a few of these blackout sheets, be sure to do it in a place that you don’t mind looking kind of drab.Creative Commons by License Second, for being easy to install, you might want to pray that you won’t have to remove and put them back up much.
 The adhesive or velcro that attach them to the wall can wear off fairly quickly, which puts you right where you started: needing to block light.Let Sunburst Shutters Indianapolis Help You Black Out Your Windows BetterTo find out more about plantation shutters and other window treatments to block light, get in touch with your Indianapolis shutter team.
 Complete the form below or give us a call at 317-558-9066 today to schedule a free, no strings attached consultation.